jwhittaker/chzbot/notes/rpi_setup.md

 **Password:** `raspberry`

 ## Customize the Environment

 The guides found on google searches will say to traditionally use `sudo raspi-config` and then proceed to explain how to use each menu option.
-I prefer using a sequence that can be copy and pasted in one move without interactivity.
+I prefer using a sequence that can be copy and pasted in one move without menus and interacte prompts.
 If we know what we want out of the computer, then let's tell it directly to go there.
-This will be demonstration of each part.

 ### Basic Commandline Familiarity

+Be careful when pasting and running `sudo` commands from the internet.
+Also be careful about running foreign scripts.

 Test sudo: `sudo echo hello` and get the password prompt.
 The password is `raspberry` (default from the image).
 Future `sudo` commands will not prompt for now until a time elapses. **Sudo** is *super user do*, or run things as a user with unlimited power (`root` user).
 This is for security and safety reasons.
 It is very easy to "sudo-ruin-everything" on even the fanciest Linux computer. `dd` and `rm` are some of those commands.
 You can always reflash your SD card and start over.